-The person who submits the Religious Community's Annual Return to the Charity Commission each year on behalf of the trustees is required to make a declaration that https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/752170/RSI_guidance_what_to_do_if_something_goes_wrong_Examples_table_deciding_what_to_report.pdf no Serious Incidents occurred in the Religious Community during the previous financial year that should have been reported but were not.
-Therefore, unless all Serious Incidents have been duly reported, the Religious Community will not be able to make the declaration required in order to submit its Annual Return, as it is an offence to provide false or misleading information to the Charity Commission.
+The person who submits the Chapter's Annual Return to the Charity Commission each year on behalf of the trustees is required to make a declaration that no Serious Incidents occurred in the cathedral during the previous financial year that should have been reported but were not.
+Therefore, unless all Serious Incidents have been duly reported, the Chapter will not be able to make the declaration required in order to submit its Annual Return, as it is an offence to provide false or misleading information to the Charity Commission.